CurbShifter/BurstCoupon/README.md

 Claim page
 -
 The recipient does not need the dApp binary to claim the coupon.
-Only the [Burst Coupon Claim page](https://github.com/CurbShifter/BurstCoupon/blob/master/BurstCoupon-Claim.html "Burst Coupon Claim page") is needed.
+Only the [Burst Coupon Claim page](https://curbshifter.github.io/BurstCoupon/ "Burst Coupon Claim page") is needed [[source]](https://github.com/CurbShifter/BurstCoupon/blob/master/BurstCoupon-Claim.html "Burst Coupon Claim page Source").
 The single static html page runs only client-sided javascript to decrypt the coupon and post the transaction to a node.

 With this page it is possible to give the recipient a link like this:

 https://curbshifter.github.io/BurstCoupon/?coupon=XXXX

 The 'XXXX' at the end should be replaced the with coupon code.
 Which saves the recipient the trouble of entering the code in the page.

-Trust-less coupons from trusted issuers
+You may use the page/code to host your own branded page.

+Trusted creator
 -
-The coupon recipient needs to trust the coupon issuer to give a valid coupon with the expected transaction.
-As the recipient is not able to see the contents of the transaction before decryption.
+The coupon execution is trust-less.
+But one needs to trust the coupon issuer to give a valid coupon with the expected transaction.
+As the recipient is not able to validate the contents of the transaction before decryption.

-When the coupon is claimed/broadcast, the wallet of the coupon issuer needs to have enough balance to have the transaction accepted into the memory pool.
+When the coupon is claimed/broadcast, the wallet of the coupon issuer needs to have enough balance to have the transaction accepted into the memory pool !

-Possible applications
--
-- Airdrops / Automated faucets using the password to prevent/discourage abuse.
-- Conditional triggering of smart contracts (via 3rd party without access to the wallet).
-- Increase anonymity of transaction broadcasts, by memory pool entry through other IP / nodes.
-Can be a model for (payed) coupon sharing and broadcasting.
-- Rewards for challenges (possibly for entry cost).
-For example based on puzzles or (online) detective work to retrieve the password. (generate site traffic!).
-- Scratch tickets, buy coupons with 'variable' value.

 Future
 -
 - Adding other transaction types like multi-outs.
 - Adding arguments such as transaction references.
 This could allow escrows to be released by 1 party broadcasting both transactions (to sign the escrow and release the funds).
 Where the other party only has the option to relay the password without the need to access a node.
 - A static html page to make coupons without the need of a dApp binary.
+- Partial data encryption (only signature) to readout tx data to display details during the claim process

-Technical process
+Basic process
 -
 Creating the coupon: